 First day at school - how to help your child feel more confident

-Teaching your child the skills he’ll need to cope will boost his confidence and soothe those first-day school fears, whatever his age…
+Teaching your child the skills they need to cope will boost their confidence and soothe those first-day school fears, whatever their age

 Get psyched for school success!